 10) Sofia, Bulgaria

 Why Sofia?
-Well, I admit that my time in Sofia wasn’t the best time after a bank machine chewed up my bank card and I was left cashless for a couple of days.
-Despite the mishap, I had a great time walking around and taking in top sites like Alexander Nevsky Cathedral.
-I even took a day trip and visited the amazing Rila Monastery and hiked through the nearby mountains.
+Well, I admit that my time in Sofia wasn’t the best after a bank machine chewed up my bank card, and I was left cashless for a couple of days.
+Despite the mishap, I enjoyed walking around and taking in top sites like Alexander Nevsky Cathedral.
+I even took a day trip to visit the amazing Rila Monastery and hike through the nearby mountains on a snowy day.

 Recommended reading: A perfect day trip from Sofia is heading to Rila Monastery – check out my photos of Rila Monastery in winter.